MaayanLab/clustergrammer/docs/index.rst

 .. sphinx-autobuild . _build_html
 Welcome to Clustergrammer's Documentation!
 ==========================================
 Clustergrammer is an web-based visualization tool that enables users to easily generate highly interactive and shareable/embeddable heatmap visualizations of high-dimensional data.
-The front-end is built using D3.js and back-end calculations are done using Python.The easiest ways to use Clustergrammer are to:
+The front-end is built using D3.js and back-end calculations are done using Python.
+The easiest ways to use Clustergrammer are to:

 - upload a file with your data to the `Clustergrammer web application`_,
 - or visualize your data within a Jupyter notebook using Clustergrammer-Widget.